DenOfEquity/StableDiffusion3.5-for-webUI/README.md

 >[!IMPORTANT]
 > **Also needs a huggingface access token:**
 > Sign up / log in, go to your profile, create an access token. **Read** type is all you need, avoid the much more complicated **Fine-grained** option.
 Copy the token.
 Make a textfile called `huggingface_access_token.txt` in the main webui folder, e.g. `{forge install directory}\webui`, and paste the token in there.
 You will also need to accept the terms on the [SD3.5 repository page](https://huggingface.co/stabilityai/stable-diffusion-3.5-medium).
 Same for large, large-turbo.
-And for SD3, if not already done - I re-use the text encoders from SD3, to save some GB if you have them downloaded already.
-And for the controlnets.
+And for the controlnets (untested).

 >[!NOTE]
 > Do not download the single file models, this extension cannot use them.

+If available, I re-use the text encoders from SD3, to save some GB if you have them downloaded already.

 ---
 <details>